Please note: Data values previously published are subject to revision. For more information, refer to the vintage series in ALFRED®.

-The St. Louis Fed Financial Stress Index (STLFSI) fell modestly for the second consecutive week.
-For the week ending Aug.
-22, 2014, the STLFSI measured -1.291, down slightly from the previous week’s revised value of -1.273.
-The STLFSI has been below zero for 141 consecutive weeks.
-The STLFSI remained below zero for 207 consecutive weeks from August 2003 to August 2007.
+The St. Louis Fed Financial Stress Index (STLFSI) fell in the latest reporting week.
+For the week ending July 24, the index measured -1.050, down modestly from the previous week’s revised value of -1.033.
+The index has now declined for two weeks in a row.

 For an explanation of the 18 component variables in the STLFSI, refer to the STLFSI Key.